 "Let me paint you a picture...imagine a Chik'har hive maiden scuttling out of her mottled carapace.
 Her inviting translucent heaving with ripe larvae!
 She retracts her guard plates, where forty alien breasts bristle with nipples!
 Yes...a thousand times yes!"

 Kit 'N Kay Boodle: A Furry Comic in which everybody Yiffs around all the time.
 It might just be tolerable, if not for the fact that the characters are drawn in a cutesy Care Bears-esque cartoon style, clashing bizarrely with the rampant fucking.

-US Angel Corps...well, uh...let's just say that "frequent, realistic, and graphically-depicted gore" and "an author who hates women with the misogynist fury of a thousand eldritch suns" do not a good combination make.
+US Angel Corps...well, uh...let's just say that "frequent, realistic, and graphically-depicted gore" and "an author who consistently and without question panders to the creepy misogynistic views of his target audience" do not a good combination make.

 As attractive as Adventure Time's resident hot vampire Marceline is, her oddly bat-like nose (only visible when she smells something) can give her face a bit of an unsettling appearance.

 It's debated as to whether Finn's in-universe response to seeing Marceline naked in her bathroom in the episode "Marceline's Closet" was him having this kind of reaction or whether it was the mortified reaction to nudity period that might be normal for a teenage boy.

 Most characters in The Simpsons have bright yellow skin and odd facial structures, which tends to make "sexy" scenes kind of awkward.
 It's one of the main reasons Rule 34 is so disliked in the fandom.